-Residents of Quebec experienced the second highest rate of consumer debt growth in recent years.
-From January 2012 through January 2013, the average consumer debt in Quebec grew nearly 9.5 percent.
+Residents of Quebec experienced the second-highest rate of consumer debt growth in recent years.
+From January 2012 through January 2013, the average consumer debt in Quebec grew by nearly 9.5 percent.

 Such growth indicates an increasing willingness of Quebec’s residents to rely on credit cards and consumer loans as well as a diminished ability to pay bills on time.
 These trends threaten the province’s long-term fiscal stability, and many residents are feeling the burden of their consumer debt quite strongly.